Kim Dotcom: Twitter Password Hack ‘Deliberate’ So U.S. Government NSA Spying Can Access Unencrypted Passwords

 “What we can do on our side is actually very terrifying.
 We have full access to every single person’s account, every single direct message, deleted direct messages, deleted tweets.
 I can tell you who exactly logged in from where, what username and password, when they changed their password.
 It’s very, very dangerous.
 Also, very, very, very creepy.
 Big Brother-ish.”

 Some believe that Haynes was implying that Twitter passwords were not being encrypted since otherwise Twitter employees should not be able to access such information.
-When Twitter’s management was asked about the Project Veritas video, a Twitter spokesperson claimed that “individual depicted in this video was speaking in a personal capacity and does not represent or speak for Twitter.”
+When Twitter’s management was asked about the Project Veritas video, a Twitter spokesperson claimed that the “individual depicted in this video was speaking in a personal capacity and does not represent or speak for Twitter.”